 This is where 18 Polish Zloty, which is just over €4, will give you an incredible insight into Warsaw’s incredibly brave but ultimately futile uprising against its Nazi occupiers in 1944.
 The museum is very interactive and absolutely packed with information about Warsaw at the time, and stories of the courageous people who chose to fight, and led a resistance against their oppressors.
 The uprising was a huge (but relatively little known) part of the city’s history, and something you just shouldn’t miss if you go to Warsaw.

-Lazienki Park covers 76 beautiful, peaceful, green hectares of Warsaw’s city centre, and it’s an exceptionally lovely place to while away an afternoon in Poland’s capital.
+Lazienki Park covers 76 beautiful, peaceful, green hectares of Warsaw’s city centre, and it’s an exceptionally lovely place to spend an after in Warsaw on a budget.
 There are peacocks and palaces, castles and coach houses, and in the summer there are even open-air Chopin concerts on Sundays.
 The place is full of families, couples, joggers, sunbathers, and people just generally relaxing.
 It’s not often that a park is a city’s number 1 attraction on tripadvisor, so don’t miss it.
 And of course, its’ totally, utterly free to enter.

 It’s likely that we don’t actually need to remind you to go here; it’s probably Poland’s most famous street.
 But just in case it wasn’t on your radar for some reason… go here.
 The street is a couple of miles long, and it’s absolutely packed with beautiful and/or important buildings, like the Presidential Palace and the Holy Cross Church, where the heart of Warsaw’s most famous resident, Chopin, is entombed.
 You don’t have to spend anything to enjoy it – but feel free to grab a drink in one of the street’s cafés or bars – this is just a fantastic place to do some people-watching and get a feel for the city.